 High Streamflow Advisory

-The River Forecast Centre is issuing or maintaining a High Streamflow Advisory for:
+The River Forecast Centre has issued a High Streamflow Advisory for the Fraser Valley.

 The River Forecast Centre continues to monitor the conditions and will provide updates as conditions warrant.